An umbilical hernia during pregnancy arises due to the increasing intra-abdominal pressure caused by the growing uterus.

 Conclusion

-Umbilical hernias during pregnancy can be discomforting.
+Umbilical hernias have some risk factors, especially during pregnancy, which can be discomforting.
 If you sense any symptoms of an umbilical hernia, contact your obstetrician as soon as possible.

 Pregnancy is when you must carry yourself carefully and avoid all physical pitfalls.
 But when you face any discomfort, it is better to consult your doctor rather than self-medication or be involved in medically disapproved practices.